mathzdev/Pacman-Ubuntu/README.md

 # Pacman for Ubuntu
 This is an tool to use same commands pacman style in Ubuntu | Kubuntu | Another Linux with APT.

+Installing: put this on /usr/bin and get 777 permissions on /usr/bin/pacman.
 #
 Commands
 --------